simpledotorg/simple-server/doc/wiki/running-ab-experiments.md

 ## Ending an experiment early

-If we need to end an experiment early, we can do it by running `ExperimentControlService.abort_experiment(experiment_name)`.
+If we need to end an experiment early, we can do it by running `ExperimentControlService.abort_experiment("experiment name")`.
 This will change the experiment state to "cancelled" and marking all "pending" and "scheduled" notifications as "cancelled", which will prevent all unsent notifications from being sent.